-Trade and other receivables are stated at their amortised cost less impairment losses.
+Trade and other receivables are stated at their amortised cost less impairment losses, with the exception of purchased debt ledgers which are designated at fair value.

 (k) Loans and Borrowings

 Loans and borrowings are recognised initially at fair value less attributable transaction costs.
 Subsequent to initial recognition, loans and borrowings are stated at amortised cost with any difference between cost and redemption value being recognised in the profit or loss over the period of the borrowings on an effective interest basis.